History of Major League Baseball on NBC: 1997–99

-In 1998, Bob Uecker abruptly left NBC Sports before a chance to call the All-Star Game from Coors Field in Colorado.
+In 1998, Bob Uecker abruptly left NBC Sports before he got a chance to call the All-Star Game from Coors Field in Colorado.
 Uecker underwent a back operation in which four discs were replaced.
 For the remainder of the contract (1998–2000), only Bob Costas and Joe Morgan called the games.
 Come the 1998 postseason and continuing through the end of their contract in 2000, NBC's pre-game coverage was sponsored by Sun America.

 Also in 1998, NBC's coverage of the ALCS was the highest rated for any League Championship Series since before the 1994 strike.
 NBC averaged a 9.4 rating for the six games, which was a 6% increase than the network's coverage of the 1997 NLCS in the same time slot.
 The rating was 13% more than Fox's ALCS coverage in 1997 and 12% more than NBC's coverage in 1996.

 In 1999, Bob Costas teamed with his then-NBC colleague Joe Morgan to call two weekday night telecasts for ESPN.
-The first was on Wednesday, August 25 with Detroit Tigers playing against the Seattle Mariners.
+The first was on Wednesday, August 25 with the Detroit Tigers playing against the Seattle Mariners.
 The second was on Tuesday, September 21 with the Atlanta Braves playing against the New York Mets.
 Later that October, Costas and Morgan were on hand at New York's Shea Stadium for the 15 inning long fifth game of the NLCS between the Mets and Braves.
 The game ended with Mets third baseman Robin Ventura hitting what would become known as a "Grand Slam Single".

 From October 23–27, NBC broadcast their 39th and to date, final World Series.
 As previously mentioned, unlike NBC's prior two World Series (1995 and 1997), where Bob Uecker was in the booth, Bob Costas and Joe Morgan worked as a duo, as they had done since the 1998 All-Star Game.
 Hannah Storm again served as pre-game host with Barry Larkin this time, serving as the analyst.
 The field reporters were Jim Gray (New York Yankees' dugout) and Craig Sager (in the Atlanta Braves' dugout) on loan from Turner Sports.